-Dementia is a general term used to describe a decline in a person's cognitive abilities.
+Dementia is a general term used to describe a decline in a person's cognitive abilities that affects their ability to perform work or everyday tasks.
 People use their cognitive abilities to solve problems, make plans, and remember things that happened in the past.
 Alzheimer's disease is the most common form of dementia.